ryansmith122000/FireData-/README.md

   4. Type the command "npm install".
 This will install vite + react (Vite is the optimized version of the React Library).
     - If you see the message:

-      ➜ "2 moderate severity vulnerabilities" it means semver (ESLINT package) is vulnerable to a denial of service.
+      ➜ "2 moderate severity vulnerabilities" it means semver (react package) is in need of an update.

      - Because this is a developing environment and we are not deploying this (it will run on localhost) I did not spend the time it takes to make this error go away.
   5. The line after you typed "NPM install" you should see "added x packages, and audited x packages in x seconds."